makrai/notes/kornai-23-vector-sem.md

     (1997) for a detailed overview) for two reasons: first, because it offers
     * great clarity in regards to separating the metalanguage from the language, the tools from the objects themselves, and second, because it has an
-    * efficient implementation, the Algebraic Language Toolkit (Alto).
+    * efficient implementation, the Algebraic Language Toolkit (Alto)
 * translational approach [to sem repr] whereby
   * the semantics of one natural language is explicated in terms of another natural language